FileFighter/filefighter.github.io/_posts/2021-06-15-Installation.md

 <figure>
     <img src="/assets/images/blog-20/ffighter-status.gif" alt=""/>
 </figure>

+# Windows
+When using Windows as server for FileFighter the usage of a commandline tool is not very easy and thus currently not implemented.
+For that case we wrote a docker-compose file which can be used with the tool [docker-compose](https://docs.docker.com/compose/){:target="_blank"} to manage the containers.
+This file can be found [here](https://github.com/FileFighter/ClientSetup/blob/master/docker-compose.yml){:target="_blank"}.

 That's it for today, be sure to check FileFighter out and give it a chance.
 Have a nice day!